Ted 2: Conception

 During the 2012 American Dad!
 San Diego Comic-Con International panel, Seth MacFarlane stated that he would be open to a second Ted film.
 In September, NBCUniversal chief executive Steve Burke reported that the studio was planning to make a Ted sequel as soon as possible.
 Negotiations for the film took place around December.
 In January 2013, on Anderson Live, Mark Wahlberg confirmed that the film was in production, and that it would be the first sequel in his career; also revealing that he and Ted—as voiced by MacFarlane—would make an appearance at the 85th Academy Awards.
-Whalberg also confirmed that the script for the film was in development at that time.
+Wahlberg also confirmed that the script for the film was in development at that time.
 On October 2, it was announced that Ted 2 was scheduled for release on June 26, 2015.